 Literary Text Analysis

-The literary text analysis is breaking a text’s structure and content into smaller parts to seek in-depth understanding.
-A researcher It includes stories, poetry, plays, novels, plays, and books.
+The literary text analysis is breaking a text’s structure and content into smaller parts to seek an in-depth understanding.

 It focuses on identifying: